JMU OFFICE OF FINANCIAL AID & SCHOLARSHIPS

 Once you accept your Direct Loan on MyMadison you can change the amount in the text box.
 However, for the Parent PLUS Direct Loan or Grad PLUS Direct Loan you would put the amount you want to borrow in the box when filling out the applicable Direct Loan (Parent or Grad) application.
 You cannot accept a Parent PLUS Direct Loan or Grad PLUS Direct Loan in MyMadison.

-Yes, the Parent PLUS Direct Loan award notice will be sent to the home address after the student has been awarded.
+No, the Parent PLUS Direct Loan award notice will only be sent to the home address if a parent's email address is not on file.
+The notice is sent to the parent's email email address as noted on the FAFSA after the student has been awarded.
 The Parent PLUS Direct Loan award can be viewed on the student’s MyMadison as well, but it cannot be accepted through MyMadison.
 If the Parent PLUS Direct Loan award notice has not been received within two weeks of being awarded on MyMadison, please contact our office.
 Instructions for accepting this loan will be contained on the award notice.

 There are several differences between these loans, but the biggest one is that only a student can borrow a Subsidized and/or Unsubsidized Direct Loan, a graduate student can borrow a Grad PLUS Direct Loan, and only a parent can borrow a Parent PLUS Direct Loan.

 MyMadison is the student’s account and only the parent can accept the Parent PLUS Direct Loan.